 filed for each reporting period, even if no tax is due.

 When you electronically pay only or you electronically file and pay at the same time, you must initiate your electronic payment and receive a confirmation number

 no later than 5:00 p.m..
 ET, on the business day prior to the 20th to avoid penalty and interest.
 For a list of payment due dates, visit the Department's Forms and

 Publications web page and select the current year Florida e-Services Calendar of Due Dates (Form DR-659) under the

 Taxpayers who paid $20,000 or more in gross receipts tax on utilities during the most recent state fiscal year (July 1 - June 30) are required to file and pay

 If you file your return or pay tax late, a penalty of 10% of any unpaid tax for each 30 days or fraction thereof, not to exceed a total penalty of 50% of unpaid

 tax is charged.
 The minimum penalty is $10, even if no tax is due.
 A floating rate of interest applies to underpayments and late payments of tax.
 Interest rates can

-be found on our Tax and Interest Rates page.
+be found on the Department's Tax and Interest Rates web page.